hideakitai/ESP32SPISlave/README.md

     slave.wait(spi_slave_rx_buf, spi_slave_tx_buf, BUFFER_SIZE);

     // if transaction has completed from master,
-    // available() returns size of results of transaction,
+    // available() returns the number of completed transactions,
     // and `spi_slave_rx_buf` is automatically updated
     while (slave.available()) {
         // do something with `spi_slave_rx_buf`